cadeinc/cadeinc.github.io/Herbrand-Award.md

 Presented at CADE-28, the 28th International Conference on Automated Deduction.

 Andrei Vorokov<br/>
-On behalf of the 2020 Herbrand Award Committee
+On behalf of the 2020 Herbrand Award Committee<br/>
 (Andrei Voronkov (Chair), Chris Lynch, Robert Nieuwenhuis, Stephan Schulz)

 --------